Double Descent and Other Interpolation Phenomena in GANs: Bad generalization: Test errors are constant in the overparameterized regime

-To relate this back to \cref{thm:noDD}, here the training data distribution $p_f$ is $\mcN(\widehat \vmu_\vx,\widehat \mSig_\vx)$, where $\widehat \vmu_\vx \in \bbR^d$ and $\widehat \mSig_\vx \in \bbR^{d\times d}$ are the empirical mean vector and covariance matrix of the training data, respectively.
+To relate this back to \cref{thm:noDD} and \cref{thm:noDDcorollary}, here the training data distribution $p_f$ is $\mcN(\widehat \vmu_\vx,\widehat \mSig_\vx)$, where $\widehat \vmu_\vx \in \bbR^d$ and $\widehat \mSig_\vx \in \bbR^{d\times d}$ are the empirical mean vector and covariance matrix of the training data, respectively.
 Roughly speaking, we can think of the generator as learning the true distribution with some noise for the first $m$ components and then just learning noise in the subspace orthogonal to the data; technically, we learn wrong directions in the data for small $k$ if the noise variance $\sigma^2$ is very large.
-In this setting, where the number of training samples $n$ allows us to interpolate, the best that one can do is to try to guess $m$ by using prior knowledge or training multiple models.
+In this setting, where the number of training samples $n$ allows us to interpolate, the best that one can do is to try to guess $m$ by using prior knowledge or training multiple models using cross-validation.
 These solutions are not satisfactory in many scenarios, so we delve deeper into understanding why the test error in the overparameterized regime is constant.

-\subsection{A pseudometric relaxation of the training loss: Overparameterization yields degrees of freedom that do not affect generalization}

-\topicRed{The problem in \cref{sec:noDD} is that we are optimizing over a metric $q$, which has a definiteness property, i.e., $q(x,y) = 0$ if and only if $x = y$.} If we relax this property, we are left with a pseudometric; similarly, we can relax this property to obtain a non-definite $f$-divergence.
-Interestingly, we found that subsampling coordinates of the data is equivalent to using a pseudometric, and we will use subsampling in the next section to control our level of parameterization.
-We provide a detailed discussion on the pseudometric formulation in \cref{app:pseudometric} since several papers on double descent use feature subsampling to control the parameterization of the model \cite{belkin2019two,dar2020subspace,dar2020double}.

-\topicRed{ The learned distribution cannot change once we interpolate, but the learned matrix $\mG$ can.} Let $\mU \in \bbR^{k \times k}$ be any orthonormal matrix.
-Then, note that $\mG \mU$ is also a solution which yields the desired distribution.
-This is because $(\mG \mU)(\mG \mU)^\transp = \mG \mG^\transp$ (see Theorem 7.3.11 in~\cite{horn2012matrix}) since positive definite matrices are unique up to a orthonormal transformation.
-This means that we can learn as many matrices $\mG$ as there are orthonormal matrices, independent of how much data we have.
-The number of samples $n$ has no effect on the degrees of freedom of the learned map $\mG$, but it does affect the degrees of freedom of which distributions we can learn.
-More specifically, we are able to learn a distribution whose covariance matrix shares the top $n$ eigenvectors of the sample covariance matrix of the training data distribution $p_f$.
-In the next section, we will remove these degrees of freedom and force our optimization to have a smaller and smaller feasible set.
+Specifically, we study the overparameterized regime to see if it can be modified in a beneficial way.